 The Fragile Decade: Why Market Cycles Matter in Retirement

-There is a retirement risk that does not receive nearly enough attention: sequence of returns risk.
-Put simply, it is the danger of encountering poor market performance at the wrong time.
-When this happens in the early years of retirement, it can damage your plan far more than if the same downturn occurs later.
-This risk is especially present during what many planners call the fragile decade—the five years before retirement and the first five years after.
-Within this ten-year window, the order of market returns often matters more than the average return you earn over your lifetime.
+There is a risk in retirement that does not get nearly enough attention.
+It is called sequence of returns risk.
+Put simply, it is the danger of running into bad markets at the wrong time.
+If that happens in the early years of retirement, it can hurt your plan much more than if it happens later.

 Why the First Years Matter So Much